 The primary focus of Fort Bend Seniors is the Meals on Wheels program.
-Fort Bend Seniors expects to serve at least 340,000 meals this year.
-This program includes three types of meal services: home-delivered meals, emergency shelf-stable meals.
+Fort Bend Seniors served a total of 374,830 meals in 2019.
+This program includes two types of meal services: home-delivered meals and emergency shelf-stable meals.
 We deliver meals to all seniors who are homebound and require meal service.
 There is no fee for our service and no income requirements.

 Home-delivered meals include one hot meal daily that meets at least 1/3 of the recommended daily allowance of all nutrients required by adults for five or more days per week to seniors who are home bound.
 The average Meals on Wheels participant is 78 years old — a large majority being veterans or spouses of veterans — live alone and report needing assistance with at least two independent activities of daily living.
 Participants for the home-delivered meal program must be unable to physically attend a senior center and be unable to safety prepare their own meals.
 For these seniors, meals assistance is crucial.
 Over 62% of the seniors served by Fort Bend Seniors Meals on Wheels — have household incomes under $15,000, and often in the homes of married couples, both seniors have health issues.